 For the past 3 years, I’ve been recording my patients’ euthanasia appointments.
-It started out of a self-proclaimed necessity to give myself protection should a client every voice concerns about my skills, technique and compassion.
-I’m a euthanasia expert who has devoted my career to teaching other veterinary professionals how to do it right.
+It started out of as necessity to give myself protection should a client every voice concerns about my skills, technique and compassion.
+I’m a euthanasia expert who has devoted my career to teaching other veterinary professionals how to make euthanasia the best it can be.
 What would it look like if someone claimed I was doing things wrong?
 Would I be able to prove what I did and what I said to create the calmest, smoothest end-of-life event for my patient and their family?
-Recording my appointments felt like the best way to capture the moment.
+Recording my appointments felt like the best way, especially since I’m alone in my work; no other staff to discuss things with.

 And so I’ve continued to do so, with my clients’ knowledge.
-My online scheduling system informs clients that “all appointments are audio recorded for quality-assurance purposes”.
-Colorado where I practice is a ‘one person aware of the recording’ state, so while I don’t need to inform them, I still do.
-Some states require that both parties be privy to the recording, making it even more important to inform.
+My online scheduling system informs clients that “All appointments are audio recorded for quality assurance purposes, and to hold myself to the highest of standards.
+If you have concerns or questions about audio recording, please let me know.”* Colorado where I practice is a ‘one person aware of the recording’ state, so while I don’t need to inform clients, I still do.
+Some states require that both parties be aware of the recording, making it even more important to inform.

 About a year ago, I reached out to some veterinary colleagues with Juris Doctor (JD) degrees to ask their impression of veterinarians recording appointments.
 The general consensus was that while they’d like it to be unnecessary, the truth is having a recording offers both the veterinary team and client multiple layers of protection.
-It’s like having a neutral third party in the room.
+Litigation is at an all time high in the United States, and this includes animal-related businesses.
+It’s like having a neutral third party in the room, and the recordings remain as part of the patient’s medical record.

 The recording, as I see it, provides insights into: